 So, we consulted some of our favorite beauty authorities from far and wide (from Vogue China to Brazilian blogger Camila Coelho) to find out how the world does New Year's Eve makeup.
 Want to see the looks and products that represent NYE all over the world?
 Just keep scrolling.

-Earlier this year, we learned that the typical "going-out" look in France consists of a matte red lip and a few simple swipes of mascara.
+The typical "going-out" look in France consists of a matte red lip and a few simple swipes of mascara.
 The New Year's look kicks it up a notch, adding a bit of gloss to the lip and some smoky taupe eye shadow.
 To re-create this vintage-inspired French look on NYE, try Dior Rouge Dior Lipstick in Rouge Zinnia($35) and Sephora Collection Eye Shadow in Coffee Break ($10).

 This refined, feminine look from beauty blogger Anshita Juneja consists of a bright lip, a soft cat eye, and some gorgeous henna designs, which are traditionally worn on special occasions.
 To re-create her makeup this New Year's Eve, try Lakme Absolute Lip Pout Cream in Coral Pink ($13) and L'Oréal Infallible 24Hour Intense Gel Eyeliner ($8).

 Beauty guru Michelle Dy represented New Year's Eve in the Philippines with this sensual burgundy look.
 Dy created the dramatic, monochrome effect using mostly affordable products, like Sleek i-Divine Oh So Special Palette ($13) and i-Divine Ultra Bright Palette ($15), as well as L.A.
 Girl Matte Lipstick in Va Voom ($12).